HaydenBelanger/assemblylinemachines/docs/walkthrough/chap3.md

 !!! note inline end

-    Note the the Electric Fluid mixer still requires either a fluid tank next to it, or fluid to be pumped in via fluid pipes.
+    Note that the Electric Fluid mixer still requires either a fluid tank next to it, or fluid to be pumped in via fluid pipes.
 You may also insert fluid inside the machine by RIGHT-CLICKING with a bucket of that fluid.

 ![Electric Machines 1](../media/electric_machines1.png)